Top 10 Clearscope Alternatives for LLM-Optimized Content

 P.S.
 You don't have to wait for it to finish, you can start creating your first content piece with Lyra and Cedric right away.

-Not sure what your site needs first?
-Book a free strategy consultation and one of our SEO experts will walk you through it.
+Not sure which ongoing plan fits after the trial?
+Book a free strategy consultation and one of our SEO experts will help you choose.

 2. Surfer SEO

-Surfer SEO is an AI content optimization tool with SERP-based keyword recommendations, a Content Score system, and Google Docs integration.
+Surfer SEO combines SERP-based keyword recommendations, Content Score, and Google Docs integration.

 Its standout feature is the topical map.